Skip to main content

 Disconnecting leak detection cable

-3. Route the leak detection cable out of the cable clips on the leak detection module.
+4. Route the leak detection cable out of the cable clips on the leak detection module.

-4. Re-install the handle to the LACM.
+5. Re-install the module handle (L2AM heat sink bracket) to the L2AM.

-5. Disengage the LACM from processors.
+6. Disengage the L2AM from processors.

-1. Fully loosen the eight Torx T20 nuts on the cold plate assembly and radiator.
+1. Fully loosen the eight Torx T20 nuts in the removal sequence shown on the heat-sink label on the cold plate assembly and radiator.

-7. If there is any old thermal grease on the cold plates, gently clean the top of the cold plates with an alcohol cleaning pad.
+8. If there is any old thermal grease on the cold plates, gently clean the top of the cold plates with an alcohol cleaning pad.

 1. Remove the screw on the radiator tray.